sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

 systemctl status smbd
 ```

-**Join and identity resolution** — these confirm the server can not only see the domain but resolve AD users *and their group memberships*, which is what share permissions depend on:
+**Join and identity resolution:** these confirm the server can not only see the domain but resolve AD users *and their group memberships*, which is what share permissions depend on:

 ```bash
 net ads testjoin                  # "Join is OK"